Critique of Judgment: Judgments of taste

-Aesthetic Judgement
+Aesthetic judgments

-The first part of the book discusses the four possible aesthetic reflective judgments: the agreeable, the beautiful, the sublime, and the good.
-Kant makes it clear that these are the only four possible reflective judgments, as he relates them to the Table of Judgments from the Critique of Pure Reason.
+The first half of the book aims to distinguish the judgment of taste properly speaking – judgments of beauty and of the sublime – from judgments of agreeableness and goodness.
+Judgments of taste are distinctive to the extent that they are grounded in the faculty of judgment in its reflective use alone and is merely contemplative, as opposed to the agreeable and the good, which rely on the existence of the object in order to satisfy us.

 "Reflective judgments" differ from determinative judgments (those of the first two critiques).
 In reflective judgment we seek to find unknown universals for given particulars; whereas in determinative judgment, we just subsume given particulars under universals that are already known, as Kant puts it:

 It is then one thing to say, "the production of certain things of nature or that of collective nature is only possible through a cause which determines itself to action according to design"; and quite another to say, "I can according to the peculiar constitution of my cognitive faculties judge concerning the possibility of these things and their production, in no other fashion than by conceiving for this a cause working according to design, i.e. a Being which is productive in a way analogous to the causality of an intelligence."
 In the former case I wish to establish something concerning the Object, and am bound to establish the objective reality of an assumed concept; in the latter, Reason only determines the use of my cognitive faculties, conformably to their peculiarities and to the essential conditions of their range and their limits.
 Thus the former principle is an objective proposition for the determinant Judgment, the latter merely a subjective proposition for the reflective Judgment, i.e. a maxim which Reason prescribes to it.

 The agreeable is a purely sensory judgment — judgments in the form of "This steak is good," or "This chair is soft."
 These are purely subjective judgments, based on inclination alone.

 The good is essentially a judgment that something is ethical — the judgment that something conforms with moral law, which, in the Kantian sense, is essentially a claim of modality — a coherence with a fixed and absolute notion of reason.
 It is in many ways the absolute opposite of the agreeable, in that it is a purely objective judgment — things are either moral or they are not, according to Kant.